 Haven’t visited the castle?
 Is it on your “must see” travel list?

-I found both Edinburgh and Glasgow to be wonderful places during my trip to Scotland and discovered that I didn’t have near enough time to see everything that would have made my “must see” list.
+During my time in Scotland, I found both Edinburgh and Glasgow to be wonderful places.
+I discovered that I didn’t have near enough time to see everything that would have made my “must see” list.

 I think that means that I must return again someday!